lmondada/dphil-thesis/content/04_matching/04_anchors.md

 <!-- prettier-ignore -->
 {{% proposition title="Equivalence of `CanonicalSpanningTree` and `CanonicalAnchors`" id="prop-tree-equiv" %}}

-Let $G$ be a connected graph and let $X$ be the anchors of its canonical spanning tree reduction `CanonicalSpanningTree(G)`.
+Let $G$ be a connected graph, and let $X$ be the anchors of its canonical spanning tree reduction `CanonicalSpanningTree(G)`.
 Then `CanonicalAnchors(G, root, seen_paths={})` returns $X$, the set of all paths in
 $G$ and the empty graph.